Taylor Swift Grammy Wins: How Many Does She Have?

 Taylor Swift’s Grammy Nominations This Year

-In 2024, she’s nabbed 6 nominations, including Song of the Year and Record of the Year for Anti-Hero, and Best Pop Vocal and Album Of the Year for Midnights.
+In 2024, she nabbed 6 nominations, including Song of the Year and Record of the Year for Anti-Hero, and Best Pop Vocal and Album Of the Year for Midnights.

 2024 Grammy Performers